TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 7. Load the ./build directory as an unpacked extension in your browser and --> Implement your Code <--
 8. **run tests locally** before contributing code: `npm run test`
 9. Create a PR on develop branch

-**One common issue** is, that the upstreams develop-branch gets updated while you implemented you feature.
-In this case, you need to update your feature branch with the latest changes from develop-branch.
-See this [guide](https://akrabat.com/the-beginners-guide-to-rebasing-your-pr/).
-(Upstream repo is the parent/original repo.
-So in this case, it is the one located at https://github.com/TUfast-TUD/TUfast_TUD.)

 **Note:** as a member of the TUfast-Team you can work in this repo directly, e.g. you can create branches and push to them, making the contribution process easier.